ibr-cm/ions/docs/source/using_transforms.md

 1 --single-threaded` to the command line.
 This allows inspection and manipulation of the loaded data in a comfortable REPL.

-There are currently two types of transform implemented:
+There are currently six types of transform implemented:
+- `ConcatTransform`
+- `MergeTransform`
 - `FunctionTransform`
+- `ColumnFunctionTransform`
+- `GroupedAggregationTransform`
 - `GroupedFunctionTransform`

+#### `ConcatTransform`
+This transform will concatenate all datasets into a single dataset for further processing.

+#### `MergeTransform`
+This transform will combine two datasets with different columns based on the given keys.

 #### `FunctionTransform`
+This is for applying an arbitrary function to the dataset and saving the result in another (or the same) set.
+The user can defined unary function defined by the `function` parameter that is executed for every `pandas.DataFrame` in the selected dataset.
+The `extra_code` parameter can contain arbirary Python code, such as function defintions, that can be used when more complex or individual transforming fucntions are required.

+#### `ColumnFunctionTransform`
 This is for applying a function to every value in a selected column of the data and saving the result in another (or the same) column.
-The user defined unary function defined by the `function` parameter is executed for every value, for every `pandas.DataFrame` in the selected dataset
+The user defined unary function defined by the `function` parameter that is executed for every value, for every `pandas.DataFrame` in the selected dataset.
+The `extra_code` parameter can contain arbirary Python code.

 #### `GroupedFunctionTransform`
 This is for dividing the input `pandas.DataFrame`s into partitions based on